 I don’t know what’s more confusing to a new gluten-free cook: telling them they can’t use wheat flour anymore, or bombarding them with so many choices their heads are left spinning.

 I was in the spinning category.
 So.
 Many.
 To.
 Choose.
 From.

 After years of going gluten-free, I’ve narrowed gluten-free flours and blends down to my favorite three:

 If I don’t want to use a blend of flours, I use coconut flour.
 Not only is it low in carbs, high in fiber, contains 14% coconut oil (which I LOVE because it’s high in lauric acid, strengthens your immune system, and boosts your metabolism), but it’s also grain-free.
 All of this makes it a great substitute if you’re trying to eliminate candida.

-There’s a lot of good recipes already out there, but if you want to try converting a recipe, substitute coconut flour in equal amounts of wheat flour.
+There are a lot of good recipes already out there, but if you want to try converting a recipe, substitute coconut flour in equal amounts of wheat flour.
 You’ll need to use about 1 egg per oz. (or 6 eggs for every 1/2 cup) of coconut flour to help hold it together (in place of gluten) and increase the liquids some as coconut flour is very absorbent.

 Carrie’s Master Mix

 These are just some of the gluten-free mixes out there.
 But once again, whether you’re gluten-free or not, I encourage you to be careful about how much grain and starch you consume and whether or not it’s properly prepared by soaking or sprouting.
-Too much grain isn’t good for your digestive system.